Blog

 }

-1. We go to Experiments, choose to create a new Application Experiment (because we are injecting chaos on the level of the Java Virtual Machine).
+1. We go to Experiments and choose to create a new Application Experiment (because we are injecting chaos on the level of the Java Virtual Machine).

-2. We give the experiment a useful name (e.g. "Gateway is able to handle Hot-Deals exceptions") and choose the Global area for now.
+2. We give the experiment a useful name (e.g., “Gateway can handle Hot-Deals exceptions”) and choose the Global area for now.

-3. We choose to attack the hotdeals application as visible below.
+3. We choose to attack the hotdeals application, as shown below.

-1. Since we want to have a maximum effect we choose to have an impact of 100% at the following wizard step.
+1. Since we want a maximum effect, we choose to have an impact of 100% at the following wizard step.

 2. We apply the "controller exception" attack at the next step to provoke an exception at GET-requests on the /products-endpoint of hotdeals (see Figure below).

-Finally, we can use the HTTP Status check of the monitoring section to verify that the Gateway`s endpoint of http://k8s.demo.steadybit.io/products always responds with a HTTP OK status within a timeout of 3 seconds (see Figure below).
-This is our desired behavior of always having products at the gateway even when one of the product-microservices is failing.
-Create the experiment by finalising the wizard via "save".
+Finally, we can use the HTTP Status check of the monitoring section to verify that the Gateway’s endpoint of http://k8s.demo.steadybit.io/products always responds with an HTTP OK status within a timeout of 3 seconds (see Figure below).
+This is our desired behavior of always having products at the gateway even when one product-microservices fails.
+Create the experiment by finalizing the wizard via “Save”.

 Now it’s time to verify the status quo.
-By starting the experiment we can see what happens without the need to change anything in the source code or shutting down parts of the system (in this case hotdeals).
+By starting the experiment, we can see what happens without the need to change anything in the source code or shut down parts of the system (in this case, hotdeals).

 Well, okay, that was expected.
-The exception injected by steadybit in Hot-Deals lead to an erroneous response of the RestController-endpoint (see logs below).
-This affects Gateway`s current implementation by also returning an HTTP 500 (see Figure above).
-So, by injecting an exception at component 1 (Hot-Deals) and stopping it to work, we also caused an exception at the dependend component 2 (Gateway).
+The exception injected by Steadybit in Hot-Deals leads to an erroneous response of the RestController-endpoint (see logs below).
+This affects Gateway’s current implementation by returning an HTTP 500 (see Figure above).
+So, by injecting an exception at component 1 (Hot-Deals) and stopping it from working, we also caused an exception at the dependent component 2 (Gateway).

 ...